multitudes/Ray-Tracing-in-One-Weekend-in-C/README.md

 It is incredibly faster now, I can literally see the image being generated.
 With the malloc version I had to wait for minutes.
 Lesson learned!

+This is the last image at full resolution.

 <div style="text-align: center;">
 <img src="assets/final2.png" alt="final" style="width: 70%;display: inline-block;" />